bnspalding/damask-esolang/README.md

 **colon (:) - PUSH:** push everything after the colon to the end of the poem

+In the example below, parentheses are added for clarity in reading break marks.
 ```
 hello: world(\n)goodbye -> hello(\n)goodbye(\n)world
 ```